yosefda/yosefda.github.io/about.md

 a state in which movement or action is or appears to be continuous and unceasing.

 Like a perpetual motion, life should be a continuous improvement whether it be personal or professional.
-This blog is all about that, collection of notes from my own perpetual-motion journey (mostly professional/technical stuffs :)).
+This blog is all about that, collection of notes from my professional life's perpetual-motion journey.

 -- Yosef